krshubham1283/clipboard-test/Ticket_Breakdown.md

 With the assumption that same agent can work in different facilities

 Task-1:
 1. Create a new DB Table AgentFacilityMapping with columns facility_id, agent_id, custom_agent_id also create a unique composite index on facility_id and custom_agent_id.
-Estimate: Half day
+   - Estimate: Half day
-Acceptance: New table in all the environment(dev/staging/prod) with the required indexes.
+   - Acceptance: New table in all the environment(dev/staging/prod) with the required indexes.

 Task-2:
-In generate report need to update the functionality need to add the functionality
+In generate report need to update the functionality
-1. Crate a map of internal id and custom id for all the agent for whom reports are generated from the table "AgentFacilityMapping".
+1. Create a map of internal id and custom id for all the agent for whom reports are generated from the table "AgentFacilityMapping".
 2. Replace agent id with custom id in the report for the institute.
-Estimate: Half day
+   - Estimate: Half day
-Acceptance: Generate report should have the custom_id given by the facility.
+   - Acceptance: Generate report should have the custom_id given by the facility.

 Task-3:
 1. Custom Ids of existing agents to be added in the database
-Estimate: Business team can provide
+   - Estimate: Business team can provide
-Acceptance: Structured data in csv with information (facility_id, agent_id, custom_agent_id)
+   - Acceptance: Structured data in csv with information (facility_id, agent_id, custom_agent_id)

 Task-4:
 1. Script to fill data of existing agent in the table.
-Estimate: Half day
+   - Estimate: One day
-Acceptance: One time script to run save data in DB.
+   - Acceptance: One time script to run save data in DB.
 Scripts updates should be atomic and idempotent on DB call.
 If script run multiple time it should not corrupt the data.